Property Tax Alternative Payment Options

-- After receiving your 2017 tax notice, you cannot sign up for the installment plan for your 2017 taxes.
-To enroll for 2018, you must sign up by April 30, 2018, and then begin making installment payments in June.
+- After receiving your 2018 tax notice, you cannot sign up for the installment plan for your 2018 taxes.
+To enroll for 2019 property taxes, you must sign up by April 30, 2019, and then begin making installment payments in June 2019.

 - Once the first payment has been made, the taxpayer will continue to receive quarterly tax notices, which are due upon receipt.

 Florida law allows taxpayers to make partial payments on real estate and tangible personal property taxes for the current year only.
 Partial payments cannot be made for delinquent taxes.
 No partial payments can be made after March 31.